rehan-ali-mahomed/virga-plateform/README.md

 # Vehicle Inspection Report Application

-This application is designed to streamline the process of creating and managing vehicle inspection reports for auto repair shops.
+This application is designed to streamline the process of creating and managing vehicule inspection reports for auto repair shops.

 ## Features

 - User authentication
-- Create and submit vehicle inspection reports
+- Create and submit vehicule inspection reports
 - View and download inspection reports as PDFs
 - Dashboard to manage and preview reports